 Climbing together the entire time, Snow and Gibson tied for the win in 1:55:24, placing them 19th and 20th overall amongst the more than 200 cyclists who started in the 6:00 AM wave.
 Gutierrez took third in 2:04:46 while McLarty charged to the top in 2:35:14 to become the first woman to complete the ElliptiGO Double.

-ElliptiGO, Inc. is the San Diego-based company that created the world’s first outdoor elliptical bicycle.
+ElliptiGO Inc. is the San Diego-based company that created the world’s first elliptical bicycle.
 Combining the best of running, cycling and the elliptical trainer, the ElliptiGO® elliptical bike provides a comfortable, fun and effective way to exercise outdoors.
 It delivers a high-performance workout experience that closely mimics running outdoors while eliminating the impact.
-Elliptical biking is an effective way to build cardiovascular fitness without aggravating injuries and is great for everyone from the weekend warrior to the elite athlete.
-The ElliptiGO provides the most comfortable, fun and efficient way to get outside and be active.
-The full line of ElliptiGOs is available for purchase at select retailers nationwide and through the company’s website: www.elliptigo.com.
+Elliptical cycling is an effective way to build cardiovascular fitness without aggravating injuries and is great for everyone from the weekend warrior to the elite athlete.
+The full line of ElliptiGO elliptical bikes can be purchased at retailers nationwide and through the company’s website http://www.elliptigo.com.
 Follow ElliptiGO on Twitter @elliptigo and Facebook at https://www.facebook.com/elliptigo.